pbinkley/rcb-manual/sections/04-the-typescript-book-or-memorandum-typescript.md

 Special types are available, such as micro-elite, laying down fourteen letters to the inch, or ultra micro-elite, laying down sixteen letters to the inch.
 Their interlinear spacing is usually six lines to the inch.
-A sample page done with micro-{% include columnbreak.html canvas=76 col=2 %}elite type is shown in Figure XXVIII.
+A sample page done with micro-{%- include columnbreak.html canvas=76 col=2 -%}elite type is shown in Figure XXVIII.

 ## The Equivalence of Type and Typescript